What is the Bee Boles Register?

 They were built in many parts of England, Ireland, Scotland and Wales as well as France (see our Further Reading section for more information).

-Use of the IBRA Bee Boles Register, and intellectual property rights
+Use of the Bee Boles Register, intellectual property rights and privacy

 The Register is available free for personal viewing and research.
-However, prior permission must be obtained from IBRA (see Contact us) — or copyright holders indicated — for use of any part of this web site for any other purposes.
+However, prior permission must be obtained from the ECT — or copyright holders if indicated — for use of any part of this website for any other purposes.

 Measurements were made in feet and inches when recording started in 1952, and this continued after metrication.
 So that comparisons can be made, the dimensions given in the Register database are all non-metric.
 (1 inch = 2.54 cm; if converting, bear in mind that the metric dimensions obtained are over-exact for the structures.)